 Consider the space around you.
 If you don’t use a green screen, how can you make your room more visually appealing for your viewers?
 Add lighting, posters, or items based on your content to make things interesting.
 Paint your walls if they need it.
 Your studio space is part of your content and your brand.
 How do you want to be perceived?

-If you are streaming in a cramped or cluttered space, consider investing in a green screen.
+If you are streaming in a cramped or cluttered space, consider investing in a streamer green screen.
 You can either replace your background with another image or remove it.
-For more information, read Green Screens: Set-Up and Strategies for Streamers.

 Upgrading editing software or investing in Discord Nitro are other ways where you can make upgrades that don’t necessarily result in something physical.
 If it adds value to your channel, then it’s an upgrade!